 The PEM server installer will install a PEM agent to the host on which the server resides, to monitor the server and provide alert processing and garbage collection services.
-A certificate will also be installed in the location specified in the Agent certificate path field (see Figure 3.38).
+A certificate will also be installed in the location specified in the Agent certificate path field.

-Figure 3.38 - Provide a Description for the agent that resides on the server.
+Fig. 38: Provide a Description for the agent that resides